agrc/Unclaimed-Property/readme.md

 ### Geocode Results

 Download the csv output from cloud storage and place them in `data/geocode-results`.
+Rename them to be compatible with a file geodatabase.

 ### Enhance Geodatabase